joshnbrown23/octane-updatenodelist/README.markdown

    ```bash
    sudo /tmp/update_rc.sh
    ```
-   This downloads `rc.updatenodelist`, backs up the existing file, and installs the new version.
+   This runs the script, backs up the existing files, and installs the new version.
 Then Creates the required register line in your iax.conf file.
 It does backup your old file just in case.
   ```

 ## Notes